deepsound-project/genre-recognition/README.md

 Optional model
 -----
+**Please note: This model is incompatible with the visualizations as this outputs a single probability distribution.
+Please use this only for training and validaiton purposes.**

 An optional model can be trained based on: http://benanne.github.io/2014/08/05/spotify-cnns.html.
-This can be done by setting model_choice parameter of train_model.py to 2.
+This model reached an accuracy of 83% on the validation data.
+The model can be selected by setting the model_choice parameter of train_model.py to 2.

 ```shell
 python train_model.py -c 2